Search by Keyword

 The first day of recording for the song, February 28th, 1967 in EMI Studio Two, was actually used entirely for rehearsals, no known takes being put to tape at all.
 According to George Martin in the book “Summer Of Love,” this day could well be considered as part of the songwriting process, John composing much of the song “on the hoof.”

-Analyzing John’s vocal performance on this day shows the evolution of delivery and feel his vocals went through as the song took shape in the studio.
-“Over that very, very simple and beautiful (keyboard) phrase, John sang just one note,” George Martin explains in the film “The Making Of Sgt.
-Pepper.”
-“He developed it, I mean, he had a way of finding out what he wanted to sing, even as we were recording.”
-Mark Lewisohn adds: “During the early part of the session, he was singing the words ‘Cellophane flowers of yellow and green’ in such a way that each was enunciated slowly, separately and precisely.
-Paul can be heard to suggest he sing them quicker, in one flowing sentence, to which John replied ‘OK’ and did just that.”
+As witnessed after this take was completed, Mark Lewisohn relates how John was "singing the words 'Cellophane flowers of yellow and green' in such a way that each was enunciated slowly, separately and precisely.
+Paul can be heard to suggest he sing them quicker, in one flowing sentence, to which John replied, 'OK,' and did just that."
+In fact, analyzing John's vocal performance on this day shows the evolution of delivery and feel his vocals went through as the song took shape in the studio.
+"Over that very, very simple and beautiful (keyboard) phrase, John sang just one note," George Martin explains in the film "The Making Of Sgt.
+Pepper."
+"He developed it, I mean, he had a way of finding out what he wanted to sing, even as we were recording."

 Engineer Geoff Emerick, in his book “Here, There And Everywhere,” also comments on this change of vocal delivery: “By this point the four Beatles were starting to get a little fed up with being stuck in the studio.
 After all, they’d been there for nearly five months and it wasn’t the dead of winter anymore…the weather was starting to brighten, so they were probably starting to get itchy feet.”

-The true lead vocals to the song weren’t recorded on this day, but one other element was added before the day was done.
-‘Take seven’ saw George Harrison put down his maracas and instead play a droning tamboura part, this being a large Indian instrument that adds the other-worldly Eastern flavor to the song.
+'Take six' was a complete recording as well, this being included on the 1996 compilation album "Anthology 2," although a few overdubs from later takes had been added to this recording to make it more palatable for the listener.
+The next try, "take seven," ended up being the one deemed worthy for the finished product.
+However, one change in instrumentation was enacted.
+George Harrison put down his acoustic guitar and instead played a droning tamboura part, this being a large Indian instrument that adds the other-worldly Eastern flavor to the song.
 “I particularly liked the sounds on it where I managed to superimpose some Indian instruments onto Western music,” Harrison related.
 “Under normal circumstances that wouldn’t work on a Western song like ‘Lucy,’ which has chord changes and modulations whereas tambouras and sitars stay in the same key forever.
 I liked the way the drone of the tamboura could be fitted in there.”

-Onto track three was overdubbed John’s double-tracked lead vocals which only appeared in strategic spots, such as when “girl with kaleidoscope eyes” was heard.
+Onto track three, John double-tracked his lead vocals in strategic spots, such as when “girl with kaleidoscope eyes” was heard.
 Paul simultaneously added more backing vocals during the choruses, this overdub recorded at 48 1/2 cycles per second.

 According to the “Beatles Recording Sessions” book, the two remaining elements of the song were overdubbed onto track four of the tape, this being Paul’s artistic bass work and George’s distorted lead guitar.
 However, since both of these instruments are panned to different locations in the stereo mix, they must have been isolated onto different tracks.
 “There was another thing,” George explains.
 “During vocals in Indian music they have an instrument called a sarangi, which sounds like the human voice, and the vocalist and sarangi player are more or less in unison in a performance.
 For ‘Lucy’ I thought of trying that idea, but because I’m not a sarangi player I played it on the guitar.
 In the middle-eight of the song (‘cellophane flowers…’) you can hear the guitar playing along with John’s voice.
 I was trying to copy Indian classical music.”